agaricide/mugshots-client/README.md

 #### Why'd you make this?
 Isn't www.mugshots.com immoral?

 My goals are to:
-1. Subvert mugshots.com by making the watermarked records they re-publish from the public domain freely available for anyone to use
+1.  subvert mugshots.com by making the watermarked records they re-publish from the public domain freely available for anyone to use
-2. Bring attention to the moral implications for open records on the internet
+2.  bring attention to the moral implications for open records on the internet
     - More on NPR's Planet Money podcast, [Episode 878: Mugshots For Sale](https://www.npr.org/sections/money/2018/11/23/670149449/episode-878-mugshots-for-sale)
-3. Use this library for inequality and social justice research
+3.  use this library for inequality and social justice research

 #### Why'd you use [Puppeteer](https://github.com/GoogleChrome/puppeteer)?
 Isn't [cheerio](https://github.com/cheeriojs/cheerio) faster & doesn't it use less resources?